Code Enforcement

 Collaborative Efforts

-The city encourages neighbors to work on issues early on in the process before matters grow beyond easy solutions.
+The City encourages neighbors to address issues early in the process, before matters grow beyond easy solutions.
 This can be done through neighborly communication.
-The city does recognize that this is not always possible or practical in some situations.
+The City does recognize that this is not always possible or practical in some situations.

 Contact City Staff

 Nuisance matters are addressed and/or enforced through a complaint-based process.
 This means that city staff is not always proactively looking for and initiating action on violations.
-To initiate city action, a complaint must be filed with the city.
+To initiate city action, a complaint must be filed with the City.
+To file a complaint, please use the form found above.

 Staff is available to respond to any questions regarding code clarifications, potential violations, and/or for notifications of violations received.